nwiad/easy-ddp-eval/README.md

 # easy-ddp-eval
-An distributed-data-parallel implementation of LLM evaluation
+A distributed-data-parallel implementation of LLM evaluation